First Quebec Conference: Conference

 It was decided that operations in the Balkans should be limited to supplying guerrillas, whereas operations against Japan would be intensified in order to exhaust Japanese resources, cut their communications lines, and secure forward bases from which the Japanese mainland could be attacked.

 In addition to the strategic discussions, which were communicated to the Soviet Union and to Chiang Kai-shek in China, the conference also issued a joint statement on Palestine, intended to calm tensions as the British occupation was becoming increasingly untenable.
 The conference also condemned German atrocities in Poland.

-In the Pacific theater the conference decided to bypass and isolate Rabaul rather than proceed with the original plan of taking Rabaul.
-This decision fulfilled General Douglas MacArthur's plan to neutralize the heavily fortified fortress of Rabaul in New Britain.
+In the Pacific theatre, the conference decided to bypass and isolate Rabaul rather than proceed with the original plan of taking Rabaul.
+This decision fulfilled General Douglas MacArthur's plan to neutralise the heavily fortified fortress of Rabaul in New Britain.
 MacArthur's Operation Cartwheel led to the creation of a de facto prisoner-of-war camp of over 100,000 Japanese troops who were cut off from the rest of their forces.

-In parallel with the military discussions, U.S. Secretary of State Cordell Hull held a private meeting with British Foreign Secretary Anthony Eden, where both expressed opposition to the forcible dismemberment of Germany, favoring a more restrained postwar settlement.
+In parallel with the military discussions, U.S. Secretary of State Cordell Hull held a private meeting with British Foreign Secretary Anthony Eden, where both expressed opposition to the forcible dismemberment of Germany, favouring a more restrained postwar settlement.

 It was clear that eliminating Italy from the war was the Allies' main priority; this was expected to be done by the end of 1943.
-Following this, the next hope was that Germany would be defeated by the fall of 1944, which would leave just Japan remaining among the Axis powers.
+Following this, the next hope was that Germany would be defeated by the autumn of 1944, which would leave just Japan remaining among the Axis powers.

 Following the conference, Churchill was on holiday at a fishing camp and then, on August 31, 1943, delivered a radio address before travelling by a special train that was going to Washington, D.C., to resume talks with Roosevelt.